 Are you struggling to get a moderately priced fish finder with advanced features?
 If yes, you are on the right page.
 Fishfinders have become an essential fishing tool nowadays.
 With Sonar technology’s help, they can detect fishing hotspots and other underwater objects like vegetation.

 Most of them come with built-in GPS, helping out for precise and easy navigation.
-Moreover, they USE the worldwide mapping systems to detect the location and also support live mapping.
+Moreover, they USE worldwide mapping systems to detect the location and also support live mapping.

 Finding the best fish finder model under $500 is tricky.
 Inexpensive models are either a compromise on features or quality.
 But it is not valid in every case.
 Some reputed brands are developing affordable units with smart navigation features and advance Sonar Technologies.

-We have picked six best fish finders under $500 with advanced technologies and smart features after extensive research.
+We have picked the six best fish finders under $500 with advanced technologies and smart features after extensive research.